fatmaabdelbadie/Task-4-FatmaAbdelbadie/README_Task4_Automation.md

 python smart_greenhouse_automation.py
 ```

-The system runs for **90 seconds** (configurable), printing sensor readings and actuator decisions every 2 seconds.
+The system runs for 90 seconds (configurable), printing sensor readings and actuator decisions every 2 seconds.
 A summary chart is generated at the end.

 ---

-## 🖥️ Sample Console Output
+##  Sample Console Output

 ```
 [10:05:02] Sensor Readings: